SteCicero/imageBackendService/README.md

     ./main.py

 ## How to run the tests
 Due to the simplicity of IMS some integration tests have been developed.
+In order for the tests to be correctly executed the file `IMG_X.jpeg` must be in the same path of the test script.

 To run the tests use the following command: